adithyanotfound/ExitIQ/README.md

 - **Distress Value:** Calculates a markdown based on the property's overall liquidity profile (highly liquid properties suffer a smaller distress markdown than illiquid assets).

 ### 6. Liquidity Engine (`liquidity.js`)
 - **Resale Index (0-100):** A weighted matrix evaluating location demand, configuration attractiveness, legal clarity, age, and market activity.
-Clamped and multiplied by Gemini's liquidity insights.
+Clamped and multiplied by the custom AI's liquidity insights.
 - **Time To Sell (Days):** Projects the liquidation timeline based on the Resale Index, applying penalties for niche properties (Farmhouses) or legal complexities.

 ### 7. False Positive Engine (`falsePositive.js`)